don86nl/ha_intents/README.md

 **3\.
 Timers**
-THIS SCRIPT WILL BE UPDATED TO BE USED WITH PACKAGES!
-DO NOT USE AT THIS MOMENT!

-This script adds timer functionality to Home Assistant's Assist.
+This package adds timer functionality to Home Assistant's Assist.
-For now, it adds the ability to start and stop timers and ask how much time is left on all or a specific timer.
+For now, it adds the ability to start, pause, resume and stop timers.
+You can also ask Assist how much time is left on all or a specific timer.

-# FAQ

-1. Why delays?
-    Sometimes Assist is slower in its answer than the service performing the action.
-    For example, we ask Assist to stop a timer.
-The service will stop the timer, then Assist will tell there are no timers active (instead of 'Okay, stopping the timer).
+*Be sure to set the variables in the package file.
+You must specify a location and default media_player in the first two lines.*

 # Known bugs

-1. When stopping a timer, Assist currently responds with 'that timer is not running'.
-The timer(s) is/are stopped nonetheless.
+1.
+  You can ask assist to stop a timer which isn't running.
+It will always answer like it is stopping it.
+Unsure why this is happening...